The best Memorial Day deals: 150+ sales to shop this weekend

 - Boden: Use code F9M5 to snag 30% off your purchase through May 25.

-- Bonobos: Take 25% off bundles of apparel for working from home with code HITMUTE.
+- Bonobos: Take 30% off sitewide with code WARMUP at the Summer Warm-Up Sale through May 30.

-- Calvin Klein: Take 30% off sitewide and an extra 50% off sale items.
+- Calvin Klein: Take 30% off sitewide and an extra 50% off sale items, plus select summer essentials are an extra 20% off with code SUMMER.

+- Carbon 38: Score new activewear sets with up to 80% off select sty

 - Carbon 38: Score new activewear sets with up to 80% off select styles with code MDW2020.